Sriram-bb63/Password-generator/README.md

 # Password-generator
-This is a password generator which uses #random #module in #python
+This is a password generator which uses the random module in python